Skip to main content

 • On the ETL main page, click Job (top right icon on the center panel).

-• To load them now, click the Run Job Now (play icon) on the left panel for the desired Job.
+• Run a Job now (optional): click the Run Job (play icon) on the left panel.

 • Click Close -> Close.